Nokia: 2020–present

-On March 2, 2020, Nokia announced Pekka Lundmark as its new CEO.
+On 2 March 2020, Nokia announced Pekka Lundmark as its new CEO.
 Later that month, Nokia completed the acquisition of Elenion Technologies, a U.S.-based company focusing on silicon photonics technology to improve economics of advanced optical connectivity products.

-On May 27, 2020, Sari Baldauf succeeded Risto Siilasmaa as chairwoman of the board of directors, and Kari Stadigh was appointed vice chair.
+On 27 May 2020, Sari Baldauf succeeded Risto Siilasmaa as chairwoman of the board of directors, and Kari Stadigh was appointed vice chair.
 In June, Nokia won a 5G contract worth approximately $450 million from Taiwan Mobile to build out the telecom operator's next-generation network as the sole supplier.
 In October, Nokia announced a contract with NASA to build a 4G mobile network for astronaut usage on the moon.
 The $14.1 million contract, through subsidiary Bell Labs, was expected to begin in 2022.

 In 2020, Flipkart collaborated with Nokia to market Nokia-branded consumer products in India.
 These included televisions, a laptop and a range of air conditioners.

 In April 2022, Nokia announced that it would exit the Russian market following the country's invasion of Ukraine.
 The company stated that the decision would not affect its financial outlook as Russia accounted for less than 2% of Nokia's net sales in 2021.

-In February 2023, Nokia introduced a new logo for the first time in nearly 60 years to change its brand identity as people still associated the previous logo with mobile phones.
+In February 2023, the company introduced a new logo for the first time in nearly 60 years to change its brand identity as people still associated the previous logo with mobile phones.
 The new logo was designed by Lippincott.

+In December 2023, Nokia acquired Fenix Group to strengthen its wireless offering in the defense segment for an undisclosed amount.
+In the same month, Nokia announced a €185 million deal with Lumine Group to carve out its device management business (inherited from Alcatel-Lucent's purchase of Motive, Inc.) and its service management business (formerly Mformation).
+The deal completed in April 2024 and involved the transfer of around 500 Nokia employees.

+In February 2024, the company announced that it was accelerating its carbon neutrality target by 10 years to 2040 after having previously committed to cutting its carbon footprint across emissions scopes in half by 2030 from a 2019 baseline.

+In June 2024, Nokia acquired Infinera for $2.3 billion.

+On 10 February 2025, Nokia announced that Pekka Lundmark would step down as president and CEO on 31 March and be succeeded by Justin Hotard.